Sample IELTS feedback: more than one band score

 Typical feedback layers

-The exact text and numbers vary, but these are the kinds of blocks the product is built around.
+The exact text and numbers vary, but the product is built to answer score, cause, and next-step questions.

-Each submission starts with a quick score summary so learners can understand current level, recent performance, and likely band range at a glance.
+Each submission starts with a quick score summary so learners can understand current level and likely band range at a glance.

 Writing and Speaking emphasize rubric-aligned criteria, while Reading and Listening surface accuracy, section breakdowns, and error patterns.

-Repeated submissions can turn into trend charts, distributions, and strongest or weakest code groupings that show where practice is moving.
+Repeated submissions can turn into trend charts, distributions, and strongest or weakest groupings that show where your practice is moving.

 Sample feedback FAQ